smithlabcode/smithlab_cpp/README.md

 ```
 Now that we are using both the Zlib and HTSLib libraries, it is more
 important that we have a build system that can check for these.
 So
-this repo no longer contains a `Makefile` but instead you must
+this repo no longer contains a `Makefile`.
-generate one.
-If you want